lilyschlaug/BAE305-SP24-Lab-8/Home.md

 - The minimum speed to move the robot in this lab was 50.
 This is higher than in lab 6 because of the increased weight that the motors are required to move.

 # Conclusion
+To conclude, this lab's purpose was to understand how we can create a simple app to communicate instructions to a robot.
+For this lab, we built a robot and aimed to provide it with instructions for movement through a few different methods.
+First, we verified that the robot moved based on the Arduino IDE code from lab 6.
+Next, we created an app through MIT App Inventor.
+This allowed us to build a simple app using block commands and upload it to a phone.
+This app provided the desired direction of movement and a stop command.
+Finally, we made changes to the circuitry and app to allow for bluetooth communication through commands in the app.
+Commands for the robot remained the same, but the means of communication to the robot was wireless.

 # Refrences
 Figure 1